 Expected payoffs take into account the probability of various events.
 To calculate these probabilities, multiply the value of the outcome by the probability that each outcome will occur.
 In Figure 1, the payoffs to the employer were based on the amount the employer would have received under any of the scenarios.
 However, only one of the scenarios will actually occur.
 The employer needs a way to estimate the effect of making a low-ball or moderate offer before knowing how the employee will react.
 This can be done by multiplying the amount of each of the possible payoffs by the probability that each one would occur.
 In Table 1, there are three possibilities for the low-ball strategy.
-The employer can estimate the probabilities that the employee will choose any one of these three.
-The total of all the probability that it will occur.
-Add together these three figures, and you get the expected payoff from using a low-ball strategy.
-Do the same thing for the three possible outcomes of the moderate strategy, and you get the expected payoff of using a moderate strategy.
-In this example, the expected value of using a low-ball strategy is

-\$500 higher than adopting a moderate strategy, so the employer will probably choose the low-ball strategy.
+The employer can estimate the probabilities should equal 100 percent.
+Then, the payoff for each strategy is multiplied by the probability that it will occur.
+Add together these three figures and you get the expected payoff from using a low-ball strategy, and you get the expected payoff of using a moderate strategy.
+In this example, the expected value of using a low-ball strategy is \$500 higher than adopting a moderate strategy, so the employer will probably choose the low-ball strategy.